scotws/SAN/san_handbook.md

 If the changes seem minor, remember this is intentional: The code must remain readable for people not familiar with the new syntax.

+## Zero Page (6502/65c02) vs Direct Page (65816)

+On the 65816, the Zero Page has been renamed to Direct Page.
+This makes picking a suffix for these modes difficult.
+Real-world use suggests that separate mnemonics should be used for both machines - `lda.z 00` for the 6502/65c02, `lda.d 00` for the 65816 - while using assemblers that are tolerant of typos (but do produce a warning).
+Again, in most cases the traditional syntax for the 6502/65c02 is perfectly fine.

 # Modified mnemonics for the 65816

-The changes to the 65816 mnemonics mainly involve defining a common stem and adding suffixes instead of creating new mnemonics as in the traditional variant.
+The changes to the 65816 mnemonics mainly involve defining a common stem and adding suffixes instead of using various different mnemonics like the traditional variant.

 <table>
 <colgroup>